Package 'DiscreteGapStatistic'

 catVals

-character string vector with (ordered) categorical values
+vector with (ordered) categorical values.

 out

-Specifies the desired output between "heatmap" (default; produce a heatmap), "clusters" (return a 'data.frame' with clustering assignments) or "clustersReord" (return a 'data.frame' with reorganized clusters)
+Specifies the desired output between "heatmap" (default; produce a heatmap), "clusters" (return a data.frame with clustering assignments) or "clustersReord" (return a data.frame with reorganized clusters)

 clusterNames

-Either ‘null' or ’renumber'.
-When ‘nCl' is a numerical vector, the cluster ordering is rearranged.
-'NULL' leaves cluster names as their original cluster assignment. ’renumber' respects the rearrangements but relabels the cluster numbers from top to bottom in ascending order.
+Either null or 'renumber'.
+When nCl is a numerical vector, the cluster ordering is rearranged.
+NULL leaves cluster names as their original cluster assignment. 'renumber' respects the rearrangements but relabels the cluster numbers from top to bottom in ascending order.

 prefObs